 Find more photos and videos from High Plains/Midwest Ag Journal stories here.

-Pratt Livestock, Pratt, Kansas, reported receipts of 1,582 head of cattle selling on July 18, compared to 861 head a week ago and 2,056 head a year ago, according to the USDA-Kansas Department of Agriclture Market News, Dodge City, Kansas.
+Farmers and Ranchers Livestock Commission Co., Salina, Kansas, reported receipts of 1,919 head of cattle selling Aug.
+15, compared to 3,599 head the previous week, according to the USDA-Kansas Department of Agriculture Market News, Dodge City, Kansas.

 Invite your friends and neighbors over, spread out some comfy seating and dim the lights.
 Whether it’s a birthday sleepover, an adults-only gathering or nearly anything in-between, hosting a movie night in the comfort of your own home—or on a projector in the yard—can be the perfect escape.
 Of course, tasty snacks only add to the fun.